thesps/ned_experiment/Home.md

 * What are the consequences for physics measurements for a high deadtime?
 * Map the deadtime as a function of both trigger variables.

-Since, the experiment was put together quickly, the DAQ is not perfectly optimised.
+Since the experiment was put together quickly, the DAQ is not perfectly optimised.

 * Read through DAQ.py - are there any optimisations that can be made to decrease the deadtime?
 * Do your above results change given these optimisations?